Why Breathing Matters in Lifting

 The Valsalva Maneuver

 The Valsalva maneuver involves taking a deep breath and holding it while bearing down (as if straining).
-This is essential for heavy compound lifts.
+This is commonly used for heavy compound lifts because it helps improve trunk stiffness and stability.

 When to Use It